JonathanSeah/FYP-AI-Assisted-Pen-Testing/README.md

 npm run build:win     # produces an NSIS installer for Windows npm run build:linux   # produces an AppImage for Linux
 ```

-(You can cross-build for Windows from Linux and vice versa with
-`electron-builder`, but building natively on the target OS is more reliable
-for a school demo.)

 ## Where things are stored